 Tokens such as SELECT, UPDATE, or VALUES in the example above are examples of key words, that is, words that have a fixed meaning in the SQL language.
 The tokens MY_TABLE and A are examples of identifiers.
 They identify names of tables, columns, or other database objects, depending on the command they are used in.
 Therefore they are sometimes simply called "names".
 Key words and identifiers have the same lexical structure, meaning that one cannot know whether a token is an identifier or a key word without knowing the language.
 A complete list of key words can be found in Appendix C.

-The system uses no more than NAMEDATALEN-1 characters of an identifier; longer names can be written in commands, but they will be truncated.
-By default, NAMEDATALEN is 64 so the maximum identifier length is 63.
-If this limit is problematic, it can be raised by changing the NAMEDATALEN constant in src/include/postgres_ext.h.
+The system uses no more than NAMEDATALEN-1 bytes of an identifier; longer names can be written in commands, but they will be truncated.
+By default, NAMEDATALEN is 64 so the maximum identifier length is 63 bytes.
+If this limit is problematic, it can be raised by changing the NAMEDATALEN constant in src/include/pg_config_manual.h.

 UPDATE MY_TABLE SET A = 5;